coral-xyz/multisig/walkthrough.md

 ```

 We will be using `~/.config/solana/id.json` as one of the owners of the
-multisig, and generate two additional owners here.
-For a real deploy, others
+multisig, and generate two additional owners here for demonstration purposes.
-owners would already have a key.
+For a real setup, other owners would already have their keys.

 ```console
 $ solana-keygen new --outfile k2.json